aurelioo29/belajar-django/README.md

 9. Checking data in tables
 10. Update Large Amounts of Data
 11. Delete Large Amounts of Data
+12. Many to One
+13. Many to Many
+14. One to One

 ## Django Installation Steps